$12.7M in virus relief available in Valley for rent, utility debt

 The funds also can be used to make utility payments: electric, gas and other home heating fuels, water, sewer and trash.
 Phone bills don’t qualify.

-The Department of Human Services on Thursday tested its application process for the emergency rent and utility assistance program on the PA Compass website, www.compass.state.pa.us.
-Applications are expected to open next week.
+The Department of Human Services on Thursday demonstrated to county officials its application process for the emergency rent and utility assistance program on the PA Compass website, www.compass.state.pa.us.
+Applications, which will be available online in English and Spanish, are expected to open next week and an exact date will be announced in the coming days, Fogarty said.

 Central Susquehanna Opportunities, which is administering the program in Northumberland County, has been working with people in need of rent assistance for the past year, according to Stacie Snyder, community action administrator.